 Sew Different is growing really quickly and I am thrilled to now have my own range of multisize paper patterns as well as the original free PDF pattern downloads available on the website.
 And, combining my own back ground of graphic design and sewing, I have designed a range of sewing themed art prints for your sewing space.

-Recent projects include features in several sewing magazines – Love Sewing and Sew Now, a series of sewing tutorials for beginners on Skillshare and the Top Blogger award from Allfreesewing.com.
+Recent projects include features in several sewing magazines – Love Sewing and Sew Now, a series of sewing tutorials for beginners on Skillshare and Top Sewing Blogger awards from William Gee, Allfreesewing.com and Feedspot.
 In the last 6 months, we have launched the Sew Different Sewing Retreat.
 It started as I was searching online for my dream sewing holiday…. which I quickly realised didn’t exist.
 I then set about creating my own version and incorporating all the elements I was looking for.

 As with any creative person, I get side tracked from the patterns sometimes and you will see on my blog various posts cataloguing my experiments, from fabric dying to den making.
 My creative background is originally in painting – I have an honours degree in Fine Art, and I went on to work in the textiles industry as an exhibition and graphic designer.
 You can find my paintings and exhibitions at www.lauracasey.co.uk.